Logic Model Examples

 Key stakeholders in this logic model include pregnant women, healthcare providers, community health workers, and government agencies.
 To create a successful program, inputs such as maternal health services, training for healthcare providers and community health workers, and government policies supporting maternal and child health are necessary.
 Activities such as antenatal care, safe delivery services, and postnatal care are essential to increased access to maternal health services and improved health outcomes for mothers and children.

 The program's outcome is improved maternal health and reduced mother and child mortality in rural areas, which can lead to broader impacts such as improved quality of life, increased productivity, and reduced healthcare costs.
-By using Sopact's impact strategy app and logic models like this one, healthcare providers and stakeholders can design, implement, and evaluate healthcare programs that are effective, evidence-based, and have a positive impact on the health and well-being of communities.
+By using Sopact's Sense and logic models like this one, healthcare providers and stakeholders can design, implement, and evaluate healthcare programs that are effective, evidence-based, and have a positive impact on the health and well-being of communities.
 Sign up today to start your impact management journey and make a difference in public healthcare.

 Logic Model for Mother and Child Mortality